 The tactic to intercept water and divert it is the core of most drainage solutions.

 In this situation 4″ perforated pipe will be used to “intercept” the water, and solid pipe will carry it to a safe, open area.

-In the picture to the left Dave’s crew has already trenched from where the water will exit and are now nearing the steps.
+In the picture above, the crew has already trenched from where the water will exit and are now nearing the steps.
 As the trench reaches the steps it begins to fill with water.